ml-for-nlp/SVMs/README.md

 ### Preparing features

-The repo contains slight variants of scripts that you are already familiar with (from the search engine practical):
+The repo contains slight variants of preprocessing scripts that you are already familiar with (from the search engine practical).
+They are listed below in alphabetical order:

+* **mk_doc_vectors**: this one is a slight variant on *mk_category_vectors* in the search engine practical.
+It makes vectors for each blog post in the data, using TF-IDF features.
+Run with

+      python3 -W ignore mk_doc_vectors [words|ngrams]

+(Depending on your chosen number of features, it may take a few minutes, especially if you have many features.
+So make yourself a cup of coffee...)

 * **ngrams.py:** for each class, outputs a count file of all ngrams with a specific size.
 Run with

       python3 ngrams.py [ngram size]

-* **words.py**: the equivalent of the ngrams.py script, but using word tokens.
+* **output_top_tfidfs.py**: for each class, outputs a TF-IDF file with the top *k* features for that class.
 Run with

-      python3 words.py

-* **output_top_tfidfs.py**: for each class, outputs a tf\_idf file with the top k features for that class.
-Run with

       python3 output_top_tfidfs.py [words|ngrams] [num_features_per_class].

-* **mk_doc_vectors**: this one is a slight variant on *mk_category_vectors* in the search engine practical.
-It makes vectors for each blog post in the data, using the features from the tf\_idf files.
+* **words.py**: the equivalent of the ngrams.py script above, but using word tokens.
 Run with

-      python3 -W ignore mk_doc_vectors [words|ngrams]

-(it will take a few minutes, especially if you have many features.
-So make yourself a cup of coffee...)
+      python3 words.py

-Prepare your features using the above scripts (for ngrams, use sizes in range 3-6).
+Prepare your features using the above scripts in the right order.
+You will have to choose right at the beginning if you run on words or ngrams and use the appropriate scripts and flags for this (if running ngrams, use sizes in range 3-6).
 You should end up with a set of document vectors for both classes.

 ### Running the SVM